HLovisiEnnes/FHDpy/README.md

 It also assumes Python 3.10+.

 ## Tutorial
-The package is divided into two (very short) modules, one for the SLP machinery (`TutorialSLP.ipynb`) and one for the Heegaard diagrams (`TutorialFHD.ipynb`).
-There are two tutorial notebooks for each of these modules.
+The package is divided into three (very short) modules, one for the SLP machinery (`SPL.py`), one for the Heegaard diagrams (`FHD.py`), and one for finite group presentations (`FGP.py`).
+There are two tutorial notebooks for each of the first two modules, the third one is still experiemental and more functions will be implemented soon.
 Although the FHD module uses SLP, the converse is not true, and many SLP-only functions are implemented.
 The images and experiments described in the preprint can be found in `ExperimentsWithFHD.ipynb`.